 In early years, volunteers conducted water quality monitoring to create the baseline data for the 800 acre Clear Lake, smaller adjacent lakes such as Round Lake, as well as the 4 county ditches that drain into Clear Lake.
 To expand on these efforts, a Water Quality Committee was formed in 2008.
 The Committee took a larger watershed view of Clear Lake’s water quality and started focusing on the importance and function of the adjacent wetlands to the lake.

-Since 1991, the CLTLC has actively preserved fifteen properties, one -- Kasota Island-- within the lake, fourteen around it, and the Conservancy holds one conservation easement.
+Since 1991, the CLTLC has actively preserved sixteen properties, one -- Kasota Island-- within the lake, fourteen around it, and the Conservancy holds one conservation easement.
 One of the Conservancy’s land project goals is to help residents and surrounding landowners understand the importance of taking a watershed level approach to conservation by looking at sensitive resources beyond Clear Lake.
 Currently the Conservancy protects over 55 acres of sensitive areas that directly impact the water quality of Clear Lake.
 Here is a list of actions each of us can take to protect the lake.

 One of the most important aspects of the Conservancy’s continued growth is its environmental education programs.
 Some of these efforts are demonstrated in CLTLC‘s Knee-High Naturalists Program.
 Beginning in the summer of 2006, and every summer since, children have gathered weekly in July to learn about a variety of topics like bats, fish, frogs, birds, composting, art in nature, invasive species, wetlands and water quality.
 The current brochure is here.